Pantheon Resources PLC Announces Preliminary Log, Core and Cuttings Analysis

 Key Points

-Increase in Total Hydrocarbon Column to 2,310ft Vertical Thickness ("TVT"): Further analysis of the logs, cores and cuttings (using AHS Baker Hughes' VAS service) indicates that Megrez-1 has intersected a larger hydrocarbon liquid column than originally identified

-Potential 15% - 50% Resource Upgrade in Four Originally Identified Oil Horizons: The impact of incorporating the increased net pay thickness to 670 feet ("ft") TVT vs 300ft TVT pre-drill estimate for Upper Schrader Bluff and Prince Creek formations indicates the potential for a 15% - 50% increase in resource estimates vs pre-drill estimates of 609 mmbbls based on preliminary volumetrics
+In the Four Originally Identified Oil Horizons a Potential 15% - 50% Resource Upgrade in: Preliminary volumetrics for Upper Schrader Bluff (Topsets 1 & 3) and Upper & Lower Prince Creek formations indicate the potential for a 15% - 50% increase in resource estimates vs pre-drill estimate of 609 mmbbls

-Three Additional Potential Oil Bearing Zones in the Lower Sagavanirktok Formation (Above Prince Creek Formation): Log and cuttings analysis identified 670ft TVT of potential net pay with excellent porosities and permeabilities adding c.
-1,620ft measured depth ("MD"), equivalent to 1,040ft TVT resulting in substantial additional resource upside potential
+Three Additional Potential Oil Bearing Zones in the Lower Sagavanirktok Formation (Above Prince Creek Formation): Log and cuttings analysis identified significant potential additional net pay with excellent porosities and permeabilities resulting in substantial further resource upside potential

-Likely Requirement for Three Further Flow Tests: These additional Lower Sagavanirktok zones will be tested, if confirmed by further logs and analysis, prior to suspension of the well as a potential future producer/injector
+Three Further Flow Tests Likely Required: These additional Lower Sagavanirktok zones will be tested, if confirmed by further logs and analysis, prior to suspension of the well as a potential future producer/injector

+Increase in Total Hydrocarbon Column to 2,425ft Vertical Thickness ("TVT"): Further analysis of the logs, cores and cuttings (using AHS Baker Hughes' VAS service) indicates that Megrez-1 has intersected a larger hydrocarbon liquid column than originally identified

-All Potential Reservoirs Interpreted to Contain Oil with Associated Natural Gas: Volatiles Analysis Service ("VAS") results, based on the cuttings, indicate liquid hydrocarbons throughout the entire (now estimated) c.
-2,310ft TVT gross column containing 1,340ft TVT that is interpreted as net pay.
+All Potential Reservoirs Confirmed to Contain Oil with Associated Natural Gas: Volatiles Analysis Service ("VAS") results, based on the cuttings, indicate liquid hydrocarbons throughout the entire column.
 Gas isotube analysis indicates associated gas with the oil.

+Specific depths, thicknesses and net pay assessments are included in the table below.

 Bob Rosenthal, Technical Director of Pantheon Resources, said: "The preliminary assessment of the Megrez-1 well results already far exceeds pre-drill estimates.
 The Megrez structure appears to have trapped a larger pool than we expected.
 The additional prospective zones in the Lower Sagavanirktok Formation, identified above the Prince Creek Formation, provide further upside that we had not previously considered.